telerik/ajax-docs/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version.md

 ### I Still Get the Copyright Message

-The copyright message appears only when the Web Application/Web Site uses the trial version of Telerik.Web.UI.dll.The Developer versions of Telerik's controls do not throw copyright messages.
+The copyright message appears only when the Web Application/Web Site uses the trial version of Telerik.Web.UI.dll.
+The Developer versions of Telerik's controls do not throw copyright messages.

 To remove it, make sure you have downloaded the proper, Developer "DLL and Scripts only" file.
 You will recognize it by the *Dev* abbreviation in the file name.
-More details on determining which dlls are in use can be found in this blog post.
+You will find more details on determining which dlls are in use in this blog post.

 You can see how the file information of a trial version of the Telerik.Web.UI.dll assembly in **Figure 1**.
-Alternatively, you can see the same information in by double clicking the assembly in VS and exploring its properties as shown in **Figure 2**.
+Alternatively, you can see the same information by double-clicking the assembly in VS and exploring its properties as shown in **Figure 2**.
 >caption Figure 1: The Properties dialog of a trial Telerik.Web.UI.dll file shows a "Trial Version" text.
 ![trial-version-file-properties](images/trial-version-file-properties.png)